-How cool that it's a standard stop on Rhine River cruises, because visiting Heidelberg Castle was long on our Germany wish list!
+How cool that it's a standard stop on Rhine River cruises!
+Visiting Heidelberg Castle is one of the best things to do in Germany!

 Tip: For more about what to see in town, read this post about one tour to Heidelberg from Frankfurt.

 We arrived expecting a big, majestic castle that had a bunch of rooms to explore … but Heidelberg Castle is a shadow of what it once was.
 It was destroyed several times during wars with the French.

 They began to rebuild it, but finally gave up when a freak lightning bolt struck the arsenal.
 The lightning ignited an explosion and a fire burned it to the ground in a matter of hours.